adamfinkelstein/hepcat-chair/README.md

 python3 fake.py --help
 ```

 There are reasonable default values for these optional args.
 The program creates the output directory data_dir if it does not already exist.
-This output directory will contain the following output files, mimicking what we might get out of Linklings:
+This output directory will contain the following output files, mimicking data we might get out of Linklings and upload to Hepcat:

 - users.csv
 - papers.csv